 If you are using an older version of Contact Form 7 and are looking for information about the reCAPTCHA module for the v2 API, refer to reCAPTCHA (v2).

 To start using reCAPTCHA, you first need to register the WordPress site. reCAPTCHA is Google’s service so you need a Google account to use it.
-Sign in to Google with the account, and go to the My reCAPTCHA page.
+Sign in to Google with the account, and go to reCAPTCHA Admin Console.
 You will see a simple registration form like the following:

 Choose reCAPTCHA v3 from type options, and enter the domain of the website in the Domains field.